What Metal and Plastic Machine Workers Do

 - Document production numbers in a computer database

 Consumer products are made with many metal and plastic parts.
 These parts are produced by machines that are operated by metal and plastic machine workers.
-In general, these workers are separated into two groups: those who set up machines for operation and those who operate machines during production.
+In general, these workers are separated into two groups: those who set up machines for operation and those who operate machines during production, however, many workers perform both tasks.

 Machine setters, or setup workers, prepare the machines before production, perform test runs, and, if necessary, adjust and make minor repairs to the machinery before and during operation.